Latest on

 Background

 Commissioning Support Units (CSUs) were asked to assist the rapid rollout of the vaccination programme in England.
-Midlands and Lancashire CSU deployed dedicated teams across multiple systems, with significant digital and programme management resource positioned in Herefordshire, Worcestershire and the Black Country.
+NHS Midlands and Lancashire deployed dedicated teams across multiple systems, with significant digital and programme management resource positioned in Herefordshire, Worcestershire and the Black Country.
 The task was to manage at a local level the delivery and implementation of the national programme through establishing centres following all four models of vaccine delivery – primary-care run sites, hospital, pharmacy and mass vaccination hubs.

 Action